Ankr-network/ankr-docs/docs/game/unreal/getting-started/02-sending-transactions.md

 ## SendTransaction

 `SendTransaction` — the function that supports sending the *Write* method requests.
 Those requests change a current state on the blockchain and incur gas fees to cover smart contract operations.
-Those requests issue the tickets pending your approval on MetaMask.
+Those requests issue the tickets pending your approval in MetaMask.
 Simply put, a successful request is going to change the current state on the blockchain, that is why it sends a ticket to your MetaMask wallet that asks you to confirm or reject the ticket's transaction.

 ### Body Parameters